December 17, 2025

-Kafscale: Kafka-Compatible Streaming with Stateless Brokers and S3 Segment Storage
+Kafscale: Kafka-Compatible Streaming with Stateless Brokers and S3 Storage

 Who Kafscale is for

-Not a fit for: Trading systems, real-time bidding, or workloads requiring exactly-once semantics, compacted topics, or single-digit millisecond latency.
+Not a fit: Trading systems, real-time bidding, workloads requiring exactly-once semantics, compacted topics, or single-digit millisecond latency.

 Architecture